What is Browser Data and the Importance of Clearing Your Browser Cache

 Clearing out a web browser’s cache does not damage any information stored in a browser, such as bookmarks or your homepage.
 Instead, it simply makes the web browser think that you have not visited a webpage before.
 The next time you access a webpage after clearing your cache, the web browser will load and display the most recent version of the website, since it won’t have any previous versions stored.
 Think of it as a little spring-cleaning for your favorite browser on your desktop or mobile device.

-But how do you clear your cache?
+But how do you clear your browser cache?
 Good question.
 Listed below are the steps to perform this for your favorite desktop or mobile browser.

 To clear the web browser’s cache when using Internet Explorer 8 or above: